 I like story telling in music, to be able to tell it how it is but to also create new stories based on real or fictional people.
 I write a lot of songs and record the best songs when they feel ready.
 It can take me a few hours to write a song or it can take a few months depending on when the song feels right.

 I recorded my latest album Sunset Over Cairo onto tape at the Cowshed Studios.
 I wanted the album to have a live quality and to keep it sounding fresh.
 Recording at the Cowshed Studios was a blast as it is one of the last remaining analogue studios in the country with a great relaxed atmosphere.
 Other artist who recorded there include: Queen Adreena, The Cesarians, Marcella Detriot, Pixie Lott and more.

 My first album It's Not You was recorded during a 5 day session where I isolated myself from the outside world and focused completely on the music.
 The result was an album that I am proud of and which features the songs Fabricate, Judas and Time of the Day.

 The process of recording music is important to me.
 I like to capture the performance within the 1st 3 takes and don't like to record the same thing over and over because I think that kills it.
 Sometimes I will radically change a song just before recording it just to keep it sounding fresh.

 What about playing live?

 I play live solo using loops, guitar and sometimes a stomp box.
 I have songs which I play slightly differently each time.
 I loop vocals live creating layers to the music.
-I have a set-list as a rough guide but usually never stick to it but play whichever song will work next and like to improvise sometimes.
+I have a set-list as a rough guide but play whichever song will work next and like to improvise sometimes.

 My music videos

 I've done a handful of music videos which are experimental and explore the song visually.
-I like to make a video for a song that I think would work with visual layers.
+I like to make a video for a song using visual layers and narrative.
 I use a guerrilla style of film making where I use simple props and costumes and use whatever is available to make the video on a low budget.